 Now the societal cream, no surprise, describes the highly influential, tech- and business-savvy, nouveau bourgeoisie comprising stakeholder groups and filling the ranks of big business, government, and educational research institutions.
 In Western economies, despite shifting demographics, these institutional structures continue to carry the attitudes and beliefs of the notoriously white, heterosexual, and cisgendered men who built them and the national structures upon which they depend.
 The ideal school, in today’s imaginative rendition, bears an uncanny resemblance to the kind of school that just these folks would have liked to have attended and in which they would have thrived – or indeed wherein they did.
 In the manner of all learning systems, the social system replicates itself, performatively and recursively so.
 But being accomplished affords no privileged access to unconscious proclivities or motivations and little assurance of any critical view on human nature and the socio-political systems that govern the possible.
 What “being accomplished” does provide is a distinct advantage in terms of one’s continued place and the place of one’s offspring in the evolving system that made one’s accomplishments possible in the first place.

-It would be difficult to deny the grave magnitude of the multiple socio-political and economic forces tugging today at the thin fabric of schooling: Global unrest and social migration have made cultural diversity a fact of life, joining special needs education as dominant preoccupations for inclusive practices responsive to and welcoming of students of difference.
-To be sure, planetary overpopulation and local urbanisation, environmental degradation, digital promiscuity, and now a life-changing pandemic press a dire need for cutting-edge, fiscally sound, technological advancements as governments vie for economic and political security on the world stage.
+It would be difficult to deny the grave magnitude of the multiple socio-political and economic forces tugging today at the thin fabric of schooling: Environmental disasters, global unrest, and war have heightened social migration making sociocultural diversity a fact of life.
+The accounting for-and-of colonial and patriarchal histories have brought increasing attention to legacies of injustice, still at play.
+The result has spawned heightening demands for and resistances to facing and reconciling with these truths.
+These concerns join special needs education as dominant preoccupations for inclusive practices responsive to and welcoming of students of difference.
+To be sure, planetary overpopulation and local urbanisation, environmental degradation, digital promiscuity, and a life-changing pandemic press the dire need for cutting-edge, fiscally sound, technological advancements as governments vie for economic and political security on the world stage.
 And while our least privileged classes tend to essential services, innovative technologies and artificial intelligences continue to encroach on labour, supplanting blue colour jobs and sounding the urgency for a tech-savvy entrepreneurial population.

 And so, the divide between the rich and the poor expands, while schooling practices continue to favour the privileged – for the apparent reason of not really knowing how to do otherwise.
 We seem to be missing something critical and the result is increasingly playing out in nations divided – this despite, and I would argue because of, gross misunderstandings about what it takes to foster equity in teaching and learning.
 Regrettably, on the near horizon, I do not see any paradigm-shifting disruption to these, our now-global, repetition compulsions.